SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WAReportColumn.class/README.md

 	valueBlock	<BlockClosure [:rowObject | ] or [:rowObject :aWARenderCanvas |] >
 		[:rowObject | ] this form results in an object that is to be displayed in a column cell, argument is the object for a given row (see WATableReport)
-		[:rowObject :aWARenderCanvas |] this form is to render the value for a column cell from rowObject directly on aWRenderCanvas
+		[:rowObject :aWARenderCanvas |] this form is to render the value for a column cell from rowObject directly on aWRenderCanvas cssClass
+	title <String> CSS class
+	the CSS class assigned to the <td>-tag in this column